squidcloudio/squid-samples/todo-angular/frontend/README.md

 ### Calendar

-On the calendar user can see items filtered by date of expiration.
-By clicking on the particular date user will see all items related to this date.
-If there is no item 'New Item' button will appear.
+If there are no items related to a particular date, the "New Item" button will appear, allowing the user to add new items to the selected date.

 ![img_18.png](src/app/screenshots/img_18.png)